 After describing the sectors for intermediate goods and for imports and exports, we now turn to the production of private investment goods.
 The investment good production sector consists of a continuum of investment good firms that operate on a market characterized by perfect competition.
-This means that they act as price takets, both in the market for their inputs and in the market for their output.
+This means that they act as price takers, both in the market for their inputs and in the market for their output.
 The representative investment good producer use domestically produced intermediate goods and imported goods used for investment as inputs in its production of investment goods.
-Let D_t^I and M_t^I denote, respectively, the quantity of the domestically produced homogenous intermediate good and of the homogenous imported good used as inputs by the representative investment good firm.
-Furthermore, let $V_t^I = \frac{1}{\gamma_t} [I_t + a(u_t)K_t]$ be the output of the investment good firm (meaning that the utilization cost is payed for via investment goods), and P_t^I be the price of investment goods.
+Let $D_t^I$ and $M_t^I$ denote, respectively, the quantity of the domestically produced homogeneous intermediate good and of the homogeneous imported good used as inputs by the representative investment good firm.
+Furthermore, let $V_t^I = \frac{1}{\gamma_t} [I_t + a(u_t)K_t]$ be the output of the investment good firm (meaning that the utilization cost is payed for via investment goods), and $P_t^I$ be the price of investment goods.
 The maximization problem of the firm is then given by